FAQs

 • MEID (Mobile Equipment Identifier) is the 14-digit electronic serial number of a CDMA technology cellular device.

-• ESN (Electronic Serial Number) is the 8- or 11-digit electronic serial numbers for CDMA technology cellular phones.
+• ESN (Electronic Serial Number) is the 8- or 11-digit electronic serial number for CDMA technology cellular phones.

 How do I see my device’s IMEI/MEID/ESN?